 I love renting an apartment.
-I typically use Onefinestay, a luxury apartment rental site that includes concierge service and certain hotel amenities, and HomeAway, an alternative for whole home rentals.
+I typically use Airbnb (receive $40 off your first booking).
+HomeAway is an alternative choice for whole home rentals.
+They're both great for any group size.
 You'll definitely be able to find what you're looking for with one of these sites!

 10. Home Exchange Programs

 Ever wondered what it's like to visit a city like a local does, but also want to pay it forward?
 With HomeExchange and similar companies, you'll be able to add your own home to its listings and then search and inquire about other homes in the places you'll be visiting.
 Patience is a must here since date, locations, and vibes all need to match before an exchange can take place!

 How many of you have kept your student ID card? *Raises hand* This card is a gold mine.
 You can get student admission to many, many places in different cities like pricy museum tickets!
 I've only ever had ONE museum inspect my student ID card, and I had to fork over the full price of admission, but always play dumb!
 You never know if it'll work or not.
 Not feeling ballsy enough or don't have your ID card anymore?
 Almost all museums offer free admission on certain days and times.
 You just have to decide if you want to visit when everyone else is too.

 12. Use Public Transportation, Bike or Walk

 I try to limit my taxi and Uber/Lyft rides as much as possible, especially in NYC where rides are automatically pricier with certain taxes (When I go to Philly, I ball out on the Ubers/Lyfts because they are THAT much cheaper).
 If there is great public transportation like the bus or subway, use it!
 You end up saving so much and can be quicker (on the subway).
 One of my favorite ways, however, is to explore a new city by walking or biking.
 You really get a sense of the city better and you can find cute coffee shops and other places you wouldn't normally spot.